Interactively shaping robot behaviour with unlabeled human instructions: Results in simulation

 Second, we note that for the object sorting domain, the RL algorithm does not always converge to the solution of $4$ steps by episode (Fig \ref{fig:ideal-perfs-a}).
 However, the robot still converges to a solution within at most $5$ steps.
 At worst, it performs one additional and useless action, like changing the position of the empty hand before putting the object in the correct zone.
 Consequently, when necessary, we also consider the 5-steps by episode convergence criterion in addition to the 4-steps criterion for measuring the convergence rate on the object sorting task.

+We now assess the performance of our interpretation method, Policy-based Updating (PU), with respect to Reward-based Updating (RU) and to the baselines (Table \ref{tab:ideal-1}, Fig. 1 in supplementary material).
+For this, we only consider the output of the Instruction Model in decision-making, so the performance of each interpretation method only depends on the quality of its interpretation.
+When learning from evaluative feedback, we observe that both interpretation methods have the same performance; and both of them improve the convergence rate compared to FB, in both domains (for RU, evaluative feedback is converted into rewards).
+When learning from a predefined reward function, however, PU outperforms RU in both domains.
+Even though RU correctly interprets instructions (the Instruction Model converges to the optimal policy), it does not improve the convergence rate compared to RL.

-Table \ref{tab:ideal-2} reports the performance of our model with respect to the baselines.
+In Table \ref{tab:ideal-2}, we assess the performance of our full model using the PU method with respect to the baselines.
 We observe that in both domains the best performance is obtained with FB+PU, namely when unlabeled instructions are used in addition to evaluative feedback.
 The second best performance is achieved when only using evaluative feedback (FB).
 Then, we have the performance obtained when unlabeled instructions are used in addition to a predefined reward function (RL+PU).
 Finally, the worst performance is obtained when only using a reward function.
 We can see that using unlabeled instructions with evaluative feedback accelerates the learning process by $80\%$ in object sorting and $90\%$ in maze navigation.
 When learning from a predefined reward function, the learning process is accelerated by $48\%$ in object sorting and $88\%$ in maze navigation.

-We now compare the performance of our interpretation method, Policy-based Updating (PU), with respect to Reward-based Updating (RU) (Table \ref{tab:ideal-1}).
-For this, we only consider the output of the Instruction Model in decision-making, so the performance of each method only depends on the quality of its interpretation.
-When learning from evaluative feedback, we observe that both interpretation methods have the same performance; and both of them improve the convergence rate with respect to FB, in both domains (for RU, evaluative feedback is converted into rewards).
-When learning from a predefined reward function, however, PU outperforms RU in both domains.
-Even though RU correctly interprets instructions (the Instruction Model converges to the optimal policy), it does not improve the convergence rate with respect to RL.

 From these results, we conclude that with ideal teaching signals, our framework improves the convergence rate with respect to not using unlabeled instructions.